View All Articles

-Unfortunately, finding a skilled parliamentarian can be difficult.
-Yellow pages and city directories seldom have a listing for "Parliamentarians."
+Unfortunately, finding a local skilled parliamentarian may be difficult.
 Sometimes local attorneys are asked to assist with meetings.
 Because few lawyers are trained in parliamentary law, however, the officers of the organization may know more about procedure than the advising attorney.
 Past officers are sometimes called on to serve as parliamentarian.
 Unfortunately, serving as an officer gives no assurance that the individual became proficient at procedure, and some members may view the officer as being associated with a particular view within the organization.

 Organizations That Train and Certify Parliamentarians

 The best means for finding a professional and objective parliamentarian is to contact the two non-profit organizations that examine and certify parliamentarians: the American Institute of Parliamentarians and the National Association of Parliamentarians.
 Each organization has various classifications of membership, ranging from beginner to the highest levels of parliamentary proficiency.
 In addition, each organization makes referrals of parliamentarians.